thatguyfig/python-ml/README.md

 # python-ml

-A series of learning tasks to help understand more about machine learning.
+A GitHub repo for learning all things machine learning.